Rodriguez posts 18th win as Red Sox down Giants | Devdiscourse

 The Giants then loaded the bases against Matt Barnes, who won a six-pitch duel with pinch hitter Stephen Vogt, getting a strikeout.
 Closer Brandon Workman then came within one ball of blowing a two-run lead in the ninth.
 He walked Pillar with two outs and the bases loaded to force in a run that trimmed the Boston lead to 5-4.

 Pillar finished with three RBIs, and Mauricio Dubon scored twice for the Giants, who were out-hit 10-6.
-One day after recording his 2,000th career win, Giants manager Bruce Bochy take his 2,023rd loss.
+One day after recording his 2,000th career win, Giants manager Bruce Bochy took his 2,023rd loss.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)